Not sure which truck brands are the best? Struggling to figure out what size trucks you need?

 Choosing Skateboard Trucks

-If you’ve already read our beginner’s guide to skating, you’ll know your trucks are an incredibly important part of any custom board build.
+If you’ve already read our guide covering how to skateboard, you’ll know your trucks are an incredibly important part of any custom board build.

 Some trucks are specifically designed for tricks, for grinding and others simply to be lightweight.